 Our seamless approach to the provision of therapy means that therapists and teachers work as one to maximise impact on pupils' social, emotional, behavioural and learning outcomes.

 We are very proud to offer the following wide range of therapies...

-Audra Williams is our art therapist.
+Audra Williams is an art therapist.
 Art therapy is a form of expressive psychotherapy that uses the creative process of art-making to improve a pupil’s physical, mental, and emotional wellbeing.
 In art therapy the pupil has the opportunity to express themselves using art materials such as paints, clay, drawing on paper, mask-making and sand play.

-Sarah Steadman is our drama therapist.
+Sarah Steadman is a drama therapist.
 Drama therapy works with the pupils' creativity, imagination and personal expression.
 It aims to encourage confidence, self-exploration, social communication and to realise potential.
 In these sessions pupils can express themselves and explore experiences in an indirect way using sand, role-play and storytelling, using objects, art materials, poetry and creative writing.

-Tim Hudson is our play therapist.
+Tim Hudson is a play therapist.
 Play therapy is a form of psychotherapy that uses play to communicate with and support pupils in their self-expression, to explore their thoughts and feelings and make sense of life experiences.
 Play therapy sessions may include using sand, arts and crafts and a range of toys including animal and human figurines and sensory toys.